pprunty/pprunty.github.io/posts/moores-law.md

 [Rising action begins here, discussing neuroplasticity and the brain's ability to adapt]

 While artificial intelligence progresses through hardware improvements and software updates, the human brain evolves through a process known as neuroplasticity.
-This remarkable ability allows our brains to reorganize themselves by forming new neural connections throughout life, adapting to new experiences, learning, and even recovering from brain injuries.
+This remarkable ability allow the brain to reorganize itself by forming new neural connections throughout life, adapting to new experiences, learning, and even recovering from brain injuries.